mac-comp128/128-hw0/README.md

 1. Open README.md
 2. Scroll to the 'Put your readme updates here' section at the bottom.
-3. Add your name, list the big-o of the algorithm you have written, and a brief sentence or two justifying it.
+3. Add your name.
+4. List the big-o of the algorithm you have written, and a brief sentence or two justifying it.

+*Note: For this assignment we do not care that you have an optimal solution in terms of time or space, just that it performs correctly and that the big-o value you list matches the algorithm that you wrote.*

 ### Submit your assignment.
 1. Commit your changes: Select the hw0 module, right click, and select Git -> Commit Directory.